20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

 Height: 5-7 ft

-Strelitzia reginae grows best in bright light with some direct sunshine, cool to average warmth, humid conditions and consistently moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
+Strelitzia reginae floushes in bright light with some direct sunshine, average warmth and humidity, and consistently moist, rich, well-drained potting mix coupled with monthly feeding in the growing season.
 Learn more on how to grow and care for Bird of Paradise Plant.

 18. Polka Dot Begonia